In the beginning

 We continue to make sure that all dwellers have the opportunity to access to a bank and to apply for social benefits.

-We have a clear plan as to how to compete the 90 or so wards (of the 144 there) so that Kolkata will be finished in 2019.
+We have a clear plan as to how to compete all of the 144 there so that Kolkata will be finished by mid 2024.

 When that is done we will have provided unique postal addresses to some 1.4 million people in the slums of Kolkata.